oscarotero/simple-crud/README.md

 * Datetime: To manage datetime values.
 Converts the database values to a `Datetime`
 * Decimal: Converts values to float numbers or NULL
 * Field: It's the default field and doesn't transform the value
-* File: Used to upload files into a directory and save the file name in the database.
-Detects instances of `Psr\Http\Message\UploadedFileInterface` (PSR-7) and returns a `SplFileInfo` instance with the file.
 * Integer: Converts values to integers or NULL
 * Json: To store json structures.
 * Serializable: To store arrays or any other serializable data structure.